 Golden currant is not abundant in any place where it grows in Missouri.
 It once was classified as rare, but recent surveys have found enough populations to drop it from the listing.

 This shrub is commonly used as an ornamental, for its fragrant flowers, attractive foliage and shrubby growth, and tasty fruit.
+It is a top pick as a native shrub bearing edible fruit.

 In the Great Plains region to our west, where it is more abundant, the sweet, flavorful berries are a favorite wild edible.